 White Plains Mayor Tom Roach said, “Art connects us with each other and with the world.
 It broadens our experiences and understanding.
 Contact with art is an important personal and societal experience.
 These installations will bring the thousands of people who come into the White Plains downtown each day into direct contact with art in places where you wouldn’t necessarily expect to encounter it.
 We welcome this creative use of space in our downtown and the added vibrancy it brings to our city.”

-In 2022, the White Plains BID continues its goal of bringing public art to downtown White Plains by securing the sculpture “Harriet Tubman – The Journey to Freedom” by artist Wesley Wofford.
-The sculpture will be placed in Renaissance Plaza for public display from April 1 through June 30.
+In 2022, the White Plains BID continued its goal of bringing public art to downtown White Plains by securing the sculpture “Harriet Tubman – The Journey to Freedom” by artist Wesley Wofford.
+The sculpture was be placed in Renaissance Plaza for public display from April 1 through June 30.

 Graphic Designers Place Art in Vacant Spaces | Purchase College News, November 15, 2016